 We all have our favorite trailers, the ones we go back and watch over and over even though we’ve seen the movie multiple times already.
 The best trailers are the ones that make the viewer get goose bumps, building the hype to a movie- released years prior.
-Although there are plenty of “meh”or downright bad trailers, these are the ones I’ve remembered for years.
-If you have any suggestions for ones I missed, leave a comment.
+Although there are plenty of “meh”or downright bad trailers, these are the ones I’ve remembered and watched over and over again for years.

 300– 300 remains my favorite Zack Snyder film to date and this trailer is one reason I watched it anyway.
 It featured splendid editing and plenty of classic one-liners from Gerard Butler as King Leonidas.
 Perhaps the best part is the background music, provided by rock band Nine Inch Nails.

 Terminator: Salvation– This trailer knows what its audience wants and gives it in full force.
 Enormous robots?
 Check.
 Terminators?
 Check.
+Nine Inch Nails in the background?
+Check.
 Theme song?
 Check.
 Its mentioned on similar lists as one of the better trailers around and I agree.

 2001: A Space Odyssey (2014 re-release)– A few years back, the British Film Institute re-released the classic 2001 onto UK screens.
 With that re-release came this short trailer.
 It conveys the cultural impact of the film while adding in that classic score at just the right time.
 If Kubrick made a trailer for it today, this would probably be close to what he’d make.